Convection Patterns in Nonequilibrium Kawasaki Dynamics at Low Temperature: Introduction

 In this work we investigate a conservative lattice gas in contact everywhere with a heat bath (Kawasaki dynamics), whose temperature varies smoothly across the system on a macroscopic scale.
 Particles interact through an Ising Hamiltonian, which at low and uniform temperature produces a symmetry-broken, phase-separated state.
 The imposed temperature gradient drives the system out of equilibrium by breaking detailed balance weakly, with a strength that scales inversely with the system size.
 This setting raises the fundamental question: how does a symmetry-broken phase respond to a weak nonequilibrium drive that preserves local equilibrium?

 We find that the system develops convection-driven structures that fundamentally reorganize the macroscopic low-temperature phase.
-Although the steady state remains locally consistent with a Gibbs measure at the corresponding temperature, the global state forms a regular array of density stripes.
+While the steady state is locally consistent with a Gibbs measure at the corresponding temperature, it globally forms a regular array of convection cells manifesting as density stripes.
 See Fig.~\ref{fig: densities and currents}.
-These stripes appear in the subcritical region where equilibrium would produce complete phase separation, and their number increases with system size, thereby destroying conventional long-range order.
+These cells appear in the subcritical region where equilibrium would produce complete phase separation, and their number increases with system size, thereby destroying conventional long-range order.
 The resulting phenomenology is closely related to Rayleigh–Bénard convection~\cite{chandrasekhar_1961,Cross_Hohenberg_1993,Getling_1998,Stevens_Hartmann_Verzicco_Lohse_2024}, Turing-type pattern formation~\cite{Turing_1952}, and dissipative structures more broadly~\cite{PrigogineLefever1968,Prigogine1969,NicolisPrigogine1977}.
-Its essential physical ingredients are local equilibrium, diffusive particle transport within the high and low-density phases, and the presence of phase separation.
+Its essential physical ingredients are local equilibrium, phase separation, and diffusive particle transport.
+At low temperature, this transport occurs within the bulk of the high and low-density phases (see the current lines in Fig.~\ref{fig: densities and currents}), where density fluctuations, or defects, propagate diffusively.

-To highlight the genuinely nonequilibrium character of the convection patterns, we also compare the nonequilibrium dynamics with an equilibrium one engineered to reproduce the same local Gibbs distributions through a spatially inhomogeneous Hamiltonian.
-The resulting steady states are markedly different.
-See Fig.~\ref{fig:equil and non equil}.
-This illustrates that free-energy minimization provides no reliable global prediction for the NESS, and that nonequilibrium currents can overwhelm the mean-curvature–driven relaxation that shapes equilibrium steady states.
+Previous studies of phase-separating systems driven out of equilibrium include models with a uniform macroscopic drive~\cite{katz_lebowitz_spohn_83,katz_lebowitz_spohn_84}, where domains elongate along the drive, or the driven Widom–Rowlinson gas~\cite{Dickman_2018,Zia_2025}, which exhibits stripes perpendicular to it.
+Related behavior is found in systems under shear flow~\cite{PhysRevLett.101.067203, PhysRevE.82.021126} or directed currents~\cite{PhysRevLett.109.130601}; in these cases, tangential fluxes along the interfaces suppress fluctuations.
+Additionally, Kawasaki dynamics with antiferromagnetic interactions and a uniform drive was studied in Ref.~\cite{PhysRevLett.71.565}, where distinct nonequilibrium patterns were observed.

+Other approaches have focused on the competition between different local rules, such as the simultaneous presence of Glauber and Kawasaki dynamics~\cite{PhysRevLett.59.1934, PhysRevA.40.6643, PhysRevE.110.024315}, or the linear instabilities appearing in non-reciprocal Ising models~\cite{10.21468/SciPostPhys.20.1.005}.
+Further, boundary-driven perturbations of Kawasaki dynamics have shown that coupling to magnetization reservoirs can induce uphill diffusion~\cite{Giardina_2018,Colangeli_2019,Giardina_2020,ColangeliGibertiVernia2023}.